 What is SportEd?

-SportEd allows children to develop the skills needed to join in all types of active groups such as dance, swimming and ball sports.
-The program doesn’t teach the sport (that is the role of the sport/dance coaches and teachers) rather it is about learning skills early to support children to be ready to participate in active play.
+SportEd allows children to develop the skills needed to join in all types of active groups such as team sports, dance, swimming and ball sports.
+The program doesn’t teach the individual sports (that is what coaches and teachers do).
+Rather it is about learning the early skills that support a child to be ready to participate in active play.

 What happens at SportEd?